rsksmart/devportal-1.0/kb/first-frontend-web3-injected.md

 In the left side panel, go to the button Deploy and run transactions.

-Under `Environment`, make sure you have selected the `Injected Web3` option, as this tells Remix to use the Web3 provider injected by a browser plugin such as [MetaMask](https://metamask.io/) or [Nifty](https://www.poa.network/for-users/nifty-wallet).
+Under `Environment`, make sure you have selected the `Injected Web3` option, as this tells Remix to use the Web3 provider injected by a browser plugin such as [MetaMask](https://metamask.io/).

 ![Injected Web3](/assets/img/kb/first-frontend-web3-injected/image-13.png)